LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-oo/task4/index.md

    1. **Name:** JobTest
    1. **Java version:** Java 17
    1. **Module:** `techjobs-oo-java17-graded.test`
-   1. **Class:** `org.launchcode.techjobs.oo.JobTest` (You will have to type/paste this in.
-If the class already contained a test, you would be able to click on the icon at the right side of this field and select the `JobTest` class from the modal that opens.)
+   1. **Class:** `org.launchcode.techjobs.oo.JobTest` (You will need to type or paste this.
+If the class contained a test, you could also click the icon at the right of this field and select the class from the window that opens.)

 {{< rawhtml >}}
 <img src="../figures/jobtest-junit-configuration.png" alt="JobTest Configuration Settings">